-Topping the itinerary of the Vermont getaway must nature trips, for the natural treasures of Vermont are definitely worth witnessing.
-The spectacular autumn foliage must be the state’s most-renowned attractions.
+Topping the itinerary of the Vermont getaway must nature trips, for the natural treasures of Vermont, are worth witnessing.
+The spectacular autumn foliage must be the state’s most renowned attractions.
 It is in Vermont where Lake Champlain, the sixth biggest bodies of water of America, is found.
-Further, the Green Mountains, the Connecticut River and Mount Mansfield are some of the famous natural features of Vermont, paving the way to exciting outdoor activities, nature trips and other recreational happenings.
-Because the state is mostly rural, valleys, hills, rivers and lush fields are common sights in Vermont.
+Further, the Green Mountains, the Connecticut River, and Mount Mansfield are some of the famous natural features of Vermont, paving the way to exciting outdoor activities, nature trips, and other recreational happenings.
+Because the state is mostly rural, valleys, hills, rivers, and lush fields are common sights in Vermont.

-There are so much to see in Vermont, and if there is time constraints, it is wise to prioritize the state’s top and world-known attractions.
-One among the state’s roster of tourist destinations is the Smugglers Notch State Park that also serves as the main gateway to the majestic Bingham Falls.
-The park has camp grounds, picnic areas and historic structures.
-Further, Vermont has abundance of mountain ranges that makes it an ideal place for skiing, hiking, trailing and other mountain activities.
+There is so much to see in Vermont, and if there are time constraints, it is wise to prioritize the state’s top and world-known attractions.
+One among the state’s roster of tourist destinations in the Smugglers Notch State Park that also serves as the main gateway to the majestic Bingham Falls.
+The park has campgrounds, picnic areas, and historic structures.
+Further, Vermont has an abundance of mountain ranges that makes it an ideal place for skiing, hiking, trailing, and other mountain activities.

 Vermont is where one of America’s most unconventional museums is found, the Shelburne Museum.
 The museum has about 38 display areas for exhibiting over 150,000 art pieces such as decorative art, textile, and furniture among others.
 Another museum worth seeing is the Montshire Museum of Science, where everything about science, nature, and animals are to be discovered.
 There is a park within the museum called Science Park where water exhibits, gardens, and woodlands are seen.
 And among the historical museums in Vermont, the most famous one must be the Hildene, the home of the Lincoln family.
 The estate’s garden is one of its most stunning features, as well as its farms that where animal petting is encouraged.